 You Never Know What You’ll Find

-When it comes to collecting vinyl, like Roulette games in Canada, it comes down to luck.
+When it comes to collecting vinyl, like Roulette Canada games, it comes down to luck.
 While you are more than likely going to find some of the more “common” albums on your adventure, you could also find a copy that could give you quite the payday.